 - Protocol: choose the desired version OCPP 1.5 or 1.6

 Furthermore, please select the menu item GPRS under Connectivity and fill in the fields as shown below:

-When connecting via a Broker URL (currently the preferred form of connection), it can happen that the URL is too long.
+When connecting via a Broker URL, it can happen that the URL is too long.
 In this case, you can split it between Back office URL and Back office path.